react-tags/react-tags/README.md

 <a name="readOnly"></a>
 ##### readOnly (optional, defaults to `false`)
-Renders the component in read-only mode without the input box and `removeComponent`.
+Renders the component in read-only mode without the `inputComponent` and `removeComponent`.
 This also disables the drag-n-drop feature.

 <a name="nameOption"></a>
 ##### name (optional)